 - Number of Engines

 Originally the 4 cabin charter version, this boat was converted into a three cabin boat with four heads and showers.
 The boat was brought up to Charleston from Miami, and the owner has only upgraded and maintained her.
 She is a very pretty and comfortable boat, and has proven to be a wonderful offshore boat.
-The hull has just been repainted - July 2011 - and the bottom has just been repainted.
-A blister-free bottom!
+The hull has been repainted and bottom have been repainted, giving a blister-free bottom.

 - Ballast: 10800 Displacement: 28660

 - Fuel: 100 Fresh Water: 370 Holding: Yes

 - This very spacious boat was originally a four cabin/four head charter version.
 The two master cabins were converted into a single large master with center-line queen berth.
 There are still two heads and two showers in the forward cabin.
 There are two double cabins aft, one each on port and starboard.
 Each double cabin has it's own head and shower.
 Two of the heads are electric.
 The large salon has a custom convertible table which may be raised or lowered according to the required size.
 The engine is very accessible in the center of the salon, and the cover may be completely removed.
 There are two A/C units to cool and heat the boat, one of which was new in May 2008.
 Large master suite with center-line queen Two heads and showers in master suite Sleepnumber mattress on queen berth Two double cabins aft Two heads and showers aft Reverse cycle A/C units - 2 X 16000 BTU Large convertible salon table Additional interchangeable smaller table U shaped salon to starboard